Ice Dancing at the Winter Olympics

 There was a scandal in the Ice Dancing competition in Salt Lake City Games in 2002, when Canadians Jamie Sale and David Pelletier were awarded silver behind Russian dancers Elena Berezhnaya and Anton Sikharulidze.
 To all observers, the Canadians had skated a seemingly flawless program while their rivals had appeared to make some technical errors.
 Subsequent investigations found that a French judge had been pressured into favoring the Russians.
-It was eventually decided that two sets of gold medals were awarded to each of the pairs.
-Following this scandal, the sport has been overhauled, and in 2006 in Turin a new scoring system was introduced which is designed to eliminate the risk of biased judging.
+It was eventually decided that two sets of gold medals were to be awarded to each of the pairs.
+Following this scandal, the sport has been overhauled, and in 2006 in Turin a new scoring system was introduced which was designed to eliminate the risk of biased judging.

-- see also Figure Skating at the Winter Olympics
+- See also Figure Skating at the Winter Olympics

-- figure skating Olympics poll
+- Figure skating Olympics poll

-- more Winter Olympics Sports
+- More Winter Olympics Sports

 - Winter Olympics main page.